gradle/gradle/design-docs/repository-transports.md

     - publish with invalid credentials
     - publish where cannot connect to server
     - publish where server throws exception

+## Support publishing to a Maven or Ivy SFTP repository using legacy publishing plugins

+## Support publishing to a Maven or Ivy AWS S3 repository using legacy publishing plugins

 ## Make it easier to add a repository transport implementation